deadlydog/deadlydog.github.io/_posts/2024-05-27-Why-I-switched-to-OTBS-for-PowerShell-brace-styling.md

 After updating VS Code's PowerShell code formatting setting, you can use the `Format Document` command in VS Code to update the brace style of the current file.

 If you want to update all of the scripts in your project at once, check out [the Format Files extension](https://marketplace.visualstudio.com/items?itemName=jbockle.jbockle-format-files).

+It's worth noting that VS Code will not automatically change the formatting of the problematic code statements mentioned in the examples above, whether you have Allman or OTBS configured, since it is valid syntax.
+So do not expect running `Format Document` to fix those issues.

+The main motivation to reformat your code to use OTBS is so others looking at the code will be more likely to put the opening brace on the same line, since that is how the rest of the script is formatted.

 ## Conclusion